 D15 D14 D13 D12 D11 D10 D9 D8

-Alert Flag Reserved Conversion Result[11:8]
+Alert Flag rt Flag Reserved Conversion Result [11:8]

+-

 D7 D6 D5 D4 D3 D2 D1 D0

-Conversion Result[7:0]
+Conversion Result [7:0]

-Bits Name Description 15 Alert Flag When the Alert Bit Enable is set in the Configuration Register, this bit will be high if either alert flag is set in the Alert Status Register.
+Bits Name Description 15 Alert Flag This bit indicates when an alert condition has occurred.
+When the Alert Bit Enable is set in the Configuration Register, this bit will be high if either alert flag is set in the Alert Status Register.
 Otherwise, this bit is a zero.
-This bit indicates that an alert condition has occured.
-The I C controller will typically read the Alert Status register and other data registers to determine the source of the alert.
+The I 2 C controller will typically read the Alert Status register and other data registers to determine the source of the alert.
 14:12 Reserved Always reads zeros.
 11:0 Conversion Result The Analog-to-Digital conversion result.
 The Conversion result data is a 12-bit data word in straight binary format.
 The MSB is D11.